 During 14 days leave in August of 1918, and whilst he was in England, he was granted permission to marry his fiancée Bessie Nicholls.

 James returned to the front at the end of August and served with the 4th C.M.R until the end of the war.
 He would be granted another period of leave after the armistice and would not return.
-While in England Lieutenant Allan would undergo a medical review board due to a respiratory condition he developed in the extreme weather conditions he had served under.
+While in England Lieutenant Allan would undergo a medical review board due to a respiratory condition he developed in the extreme weather conditions and exposure to gas that he had served through.
 Diagnosed with chronic hypertrophic rhinitis James was found fit for home service and was posted to the 1st Central Ontario Regiment Depot in January of 1919.

 Lieutenant James Bedford Allan was struck off strength of the 4th C.M.R. on June 1st, 1919.
 He lived a full life and passed away in November 1975.